Witify/laravel-json-response/README.md

 ### Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email info@witify.io instead of using the issue tracker.

 ## Credits